-By Henning Lund - May 09, 2016
+By Henning Lund - July 02, 2020

-Data integration can be complex and I have seen data integration projects become a complete mess.
-In my mind, the success of your data integration project starts with the quality of your data.
-Make sure to do a thorough data clean up before you get started, because your integration project will not solve your data quality issues, it will only make them more visible.
+Some data integration projects can be complex and even become a complete mess if not managed properly and efficiently.
+Often, the success of a data integration project (for example a Salesforce ERP integration) starts with the quality of your data.
+It is recommended to do a thorough data clean up before getting started.
+This way, your integration project will not solve your data quality issues, it will only make them more visible.

 Salesforce – Microsoft Dynamics integration best practices

 Whether it is Microsoft Dynamics 365 (Business Central or Finance & Operations, or even Dynamics CRM), Microsoft Dynamics NAV or AX, you can choose between many data integration solutions.
 It would also be the same for integration with other Enterprise Resource Planning (ERP) solutions.